-(EX1001, 39:2-16; EX1003, ¶71; EX1062, ¶30.)
-Claim 2 of the '880 patent is the broadest of these claims, and thus treated first by the Petition as further explained in the Grounds in Part VIII below.
+(EX1001, 39:2-32; EX1003, ¶71; EX1062, ¶30.)

 A. Person of Ordinary Skill in the Art

 A person of ordinary skill in the art ("POSA") would have knowledge of the scientific literature and have skills relating to the design and generation of antibodies, the complement system, and the application of antibodies as therapeutics before March 15, 2007.
 (EX1003, ¶16-20; EX1062, ¶15-19.)
 A POSA also would have knowledge of laboratory techniques and strategies used in immunology research, including practical applications of the same.
 (EX1003, ¶19; EX1062, ¶18.)
 Typically, a POSA would have had an M.D. and/or a Ph.D. in immunology, biochemistry, cell biology, molecular biology, pharmaceutics, or a related discipline, with at least two years of experience in the discovery, development, and design of therapeutic antibodies for use as potential treatments in human disease.
 (Id.)
 Also, a POSA may have worked as part of a multidisciplinary team and drawn upon not only his or her own skills, but also taken advantage of certain specialized skills of others on the team, e.g., to solve a given problem; for example, a clinician, a doctor of pharmacy, and a formulation chemist may have been part of a team.
 (Id.)